 If you’re still feeling unsettled, unsure or uneasy about what to do next or how to keep your organization’s fundraising afloat, we’ve got you.
 Right now, our marketing strategists are meeting one-on-one with organizations for free, conducting 30-minute strategy sessions over the phone to give you ideas and direction in order to reach your objectives.

-This session is completely free, interactive and guaranteed to give you solid ideas to increase engagement and keep your organization on track.
+This session is completely free, interactive and guaranteed to give you solid ideas to increase engagement, raise money without events and keep your organization on track.
 Let us help you by scheduling your strategy session today.